Bugs that Bite in Belize: 2022 Update

 Warm climates are their favorite spots.
 They also need fresh or brackish water to breed.
 So during the summer and fall – when rains come mainly at night, we do have mosquitoes in Belize.
 Some parts of Belize, like certain areas of Cayo, less so, since water does not pool in the limestone rock…in other parts, densely jungled areas, they can get quite annoying.

-For example, I was just in the Pine Ridge Region of Belize at Gaia Lodge in late May – the mosquitos were horrible on Ambergris Caye – about 100 miles away – but there were ZERO at Gaia Lodge.
+For example, I visited the Pine Ridge Region of the mainland – the Cayo region of Belize – staying at Gaia Lodge in late May – the mosquitos were horrible on Ambergris Caye – about 100 miles away – but there were ZERO at Gaia Lodge.

-They are worst in the early morning and in the evening and during those times, spray is a must.
-Those containing light DEET or picardin work best for me.
-If headed into a mosquito-rich area, try some of the heavier sprays – ones that have a bit more oilyness to them.
+They are worst in the early morning and in the evening and during those times, spray or lotion is a must.
+Those containing light DEET or picaridin work best for me.

-They are common on or near sand where these fiends lay their eggs.
-For beaches that are common raked or heavily used, there are less sandflies.
+They are common on or near sand, especially in less traveled areas where these fiends lay their eggs.
+For beaches that are commonly raked or heavily used, there are fewer sandflies.
 On Ambergris Caye, you will find less as you get closer to town.
 In more remote areas, they can be annoying.
 Especially as the sun sets and the wind is low.

-An oily barrier works best from protecting your tender skin from these little jerks.
+Sandfly or no-see-um repellant?
+It’s tough.
+An oily barrier works best for protecting your tender skin from these little jerks.
 They are so small that it prevents them from biting.
-I like a nice oily bug repellent that leaves them choking and drowning, it does double duty but coconut oil or baby oil seems to do the trick.
+I like a nice oily bug repellent )something with DEET in it) that leaves them choking and drowning, it does double duty but coconut oil or baby oil seems to do the trick.

 BOTLASS OR “BATTLE ASS” FLIES:

 These tiny black flies are TOTAL ASSHOLES.
-I have encountered them only on the mainland and can find no reason for their locations.
+I have encountered them only on the mainland (while hiking and at the Belize Zoo) and can find no reason for their locations.
 You don’t even notice them…tiny…black…you don’t even feel them biting but you notice a droplet of blood on your legs.

 At this point, you can prepare yourself for a bite that is SO itchy that by evening, you will want to rip your own ankles off.
 These types of cowards always seem to go for the ankles.
 They turn red, almost purple and itch uncontrollably.
 At this point, Benadryl and lots of it (and the sweet slumber that it brings) is your only remedy.